-For the last several months the travel nurse job market has been less than predictable.
+For the last several months, the travel nurse job market has been less than predictable.
 Some specialties are seeing tons of crisis contracts and great rates, while other areas of nursing have seen an overall decline in the number of jobs.
-This uncertainty has made even seasoned travelers more heightened in their awareness of the job market, which in turn means jobs are moving fast.
-A lot of travelers are taking jobs with start dates two weeks or less in advance, which can make coordinating everything a lot more stressful.
+This uncertainty has made even seasoned travelers more heightened in their awareness of the job market, which means jobs are moving fast.
+Many travelers are taking jobs with start dates two weeks or less in advance, making coordinating everything a lot more stressful.

-Even if you are on top of your organization with all of your paperwork and credentials, to start a new assignment at the bare minimum you will have to go get a current urine drug screen, and very likely a TB test.
-Plus, there might be some computer work that needs to be done prior to your arrival.
+Even if you are on top of your organization with all of your paperwork and credentials, to start a new assignment at the bare minimum, you will have to get a current urine drug screen and very likely a TB test.
+Plus, there might be some computer work that needs to be done before your arrival.
 Between these to-do list items, packing up your possessions, and the drive time to get to your new location, you may have very little time to work out other details of your contract.
 Next thing you know, you are headed to your new job and frantically trying to secure housing at rest stops on the side of the highway.

 Take a deep breath

 This is where websites like Furnished Finder can be a great tool to have on hand.
 Because there are listings for hotels and private homes, you can easily compare prices between your different options if you are in a hurry.
-In a pinch, you can even book a hotel for the first part of your stay while you look around for a better option if hotel living is not your style.
+You can even book a hotel in a pinch for the first part of your stay while you look around for a better option if hotel living is not your style.